DenisWAD/Basic-HTML-CSS-Coffee-Shop-Website/README.md

 # Basic-HTML-CSS-Coffee-Shop-Website
 Basic frontend website creaed for a coffee shop.
 Uses only HTML and CSS.
 Practise using these as very rusty.
-Responsive design/Mobile First design.
+NOT RESPONSIVE